jjwithanr/obsidian_bible_study/docs/New Testament/1 Corinthians/1Cor8.md

 Knowledge is that act of passing from a state of unconscious ignorance to a state of conscious ignorance.
 #lewischafer

+Thinking in isolation and with pride ends in being an idiot.
+Every man who will not have softening of the heart msut at least have softening of the brain.
+#gkchesterton

 #### v.3
 >But the man who loves God is known by God.